Skip to content

 for i in range(n):

-poiss_sum += -1 / self._lambda * np.log(random.random())
+poiss_sum += self._rng.exponential(1.0 / self._lambda)

-T[i + 1] = np.sqrt(poiss_sum + 1) - 1
+T[i + 1] = np.sqrt(2.0 * poiss_sum + 1.0) - 1.0

 return T

-"""Calculate k-means energy for given centers.
+"""Calculate k-means energy for given centers based on the energy mode.

 Args: